-The MEF College Fair will take place at Anoka High School on March 19, 2019.Don't forget to pre-register your personal information online!
+The MEF College Fair will take place at Anoka High School on February 25, 2020.Don't forget to pre-register your personal information online!
 Make sure to select the fair you will be attending, then enter your personal information and print off your barcode.

 Questions To Ask At A College FairCollege reps, as well as college students, admissions counselors, and faculty, genuinely enjoy talking to high school students.
 They like to share their ideas about their college, and they all appreciate students who have thought about the college and want to know more than is in the course catalog, in the viewbook, or on the Web site.
 They like thoughtful questions, and their answers can help you make a good college match.
 Ask questions of interest to you in the following categories:

 ■ How would you characterize the majority of students?